youngdjn/focal-website/content/position/field-crew-member/index.md

 ## Eligibility

-This position is for current UC students (any UC campus) or fall 2023 UC graduates.
+This position is for current UC students (any UC campus) or spring 2023 UC graduates.
 If you already have a bachelor's degree and directly relevant field experience, consider our [non-student crew lead position](/position/field-crew-leader/).

 ## Field location